profsam97/p2p-chat-server/README.md

 * Create a PostgreSQL database.
-* rename the .example.env file to `.env` then update the file with your database credentials and optionally the jwt secret.
+* rename the .example.env file to `.env` then update the file with your database credentials and optionally the jwt secret. navigate to the src folder then run the below command
 * Run the following commands:

 ```bash